Wills, Trusts & Probate

 Frequently Asked Questions About Living Wills in Northwood

-Without a living will, medical decisions may be made according to default protocols or by family members who may not know your preferences.
-This can lead to treatments that you would not want and may cause stress or conflict among loved ones.
-Having a living will helps avoid uncertainty and ensures your healthcare choices are honored.
+Without a living will, medical decisions in situations of incapacity may be made according to default medical protocols or by family members who might not know your preferences.
+This can result in treatments you would not have wanted or disputes among loved ones about the correct course of action.
+Lack of written instructions increases uncertainty and emotional strain during emergencies.
+Creating a living will reduces these risks by providing clear guidance that medical teams and family can follow.
+Even a simple directive documented in advance can make a significant difference in ensuring your healthcare choices are respected and implemented.

 Leave a Reply